 No food or drinks are allowed in the ETFL Resource Center.
 Students may not check materials out of the center.
 The three computers in the center are to be used by faculty and students for academic work only.
 Users should refrain from playing CDs, playing games, and chatting to avoid interfering with other people’s work.

-Faculty members should use the following procedure for reserving the AV Theatre (Dial 123), the computer classroom (Dial 149), as well as televisions, VCRs, and other audio-visual equipment:
+Faculty members should use the following procedure for reserving the AV Theatre (Dial 123), the computer classrooms (Dial 128 and 149), as well as televisions, VCRs, and other audio-visual equipment:

-- No reservations for use of Room 149 or the AV Theatre, may be made until the week prior to the start of each semester.
+- No reservations for use of Rooms 128, 149, or the AV Theatre may be made until the week prior to the start of each semester.

 - During the three-week period comprising that week and the first two weeks of the semester, each faculty member may reserve each of these resources for a maximum of three class meetings per month during that semester.